-Held during the first 2 weeks of fellowship and serves to ease the transition into our systems, facilities, and to rapidly build engagement with all of our staff.
+Held during the first 2 weeks of fellowship, Bootcamp serves to ease the transition into our systems and facilities, and to rapidly build engagement with all of our staff.

 Summer Lecture Series

-After the summer, a weekly series where faculty prepare reviews on pathophysiology, disease states, management issues, and scientific background of Nephrology.
+After the summer, a weekly series is held where faculty prepare reviews on pathophysiology, disease states, management issues, and the scientific background of Nephrology.

 Research Conference is held weekly from October to June to discuss research methodology, scientific approach, and study design.
 Faculty, fellows, and visiting professors present their recent work.

-Held weekly from October to June where faculty and fellow present articles of importance discuss the recent literature in a critical manner,.
+Held weekly from October to June, Journal Club is where faculty and fellows present articles of importance and discuss the recent literature in a critical manner.